|American Legion Auxiliary

 attend the meetings to stay current with Unit 19 activities.

-ALA Minutes from OCTOBER 2017
+ALA Minutes from NOVEMBER 2017

 Pam Brown called the meeting to order, prayer was given by Chaplain Josephine Dye.
 The Pledge of Allegiance and Preamble were